Which Dog Breeds Shed the Most?

-All sorts of people will guarantee that if you buy one of these great dogs you can live with the shedding.
+Dog hair is something that a lot of people learn to live with.
+Some people will guarantee that if you buy one of these great dogs, you can live with the shedding.
 Well, maybe you can, but don’t get one of these breeds and expect that you will be able to keep the shedding under control.
 Shedding is a part of life with one of these dogs.

-Actually this was a close call between the Rough Collie, the Border Collie and the Sheltie.
+This was a close call between the Rough Collie, the Border Collie, and the Sheltie.
 The Rough Collie wins out though since the dog breed is larger and is able to more effectively clogs drains and ruins couches.

 If you want fewer hairs in your drains, go for one of the runner ups.